okami101/laravel-admin/README.md

 vue add vtec-admin # Will generated all minimal admin boilerplate as well as UI crud commands yarn serve
 ```

-> See [Vue CLI plugin installation section](https://www.npmjs.com/package/vue-cli-plugin-vtec-admin#installation) for more detail of what this plugin do.

 ## Scaffold API crud resources